fivexl/terraform-aws-slack-alerts/README.md

 ## Implemented Alerts

-- **Reservations Utilization Alert:** Activates when Reserved Instance utilization drops below a certain threshold.
+Currently, the module supports the following alerts:

-- **Savings Plans Utilization Alert:** Notifies when Savings Plans utilization decreases below a specified threshold.
+- **Savings Plans Utilization Alert:** Notifies users when Savings Plans utilization falls below a specified threshold.

-- **Budget Alerts:** Observes forecasted or actual costs.
-An alert is sent if costs exceed a certain percentage of a set limit.
-The system auto-generates a budget with notifications at 100%, 150%, and 200% of the limit amount for both forecasted and actual costs.
+- **Budget Alerts:** Monitors forecasted and actual costs.
+Sends an alert if costs exceed a specific percentage of a set budget.
+By default, notifications are generated at 100%, 150%, and 200% of the budget for both forecasted and actual costs.

-- **EventBridge Alerts:**
-  - **GuardDuty Findings:** Directs any AWS GuardDuty discoveries straight to Slack.
+- **GuardDuty Findings:** Routes AWS GuardDuty findings directly to Slack.

+The following alerts are in the testing phase and should be used with caution:

+- **Reservations Utilization Alert:** Triggers when Reserved Instance utilization falls below a specified threshold.

-  - **AWS Health Events:** Monitors AWS Health-related events.
+- **AWS Health Events:** Keeps track of AWS Health-related events.

-- **Cost Anomaly Detection:** Implements AWS Cost Explorer's Cost Anomaly Detection alerts.
+- **Cost Anomaly Detection:** Leverages AWS Cost Explorer's Cost Anomaly Detection for alerts.

-For further details on each alert, refer to the `/modules` directory.
+For more information on each alert type, please refer to the `/modules` directory.

 ## Configuration Guide